Articles About Moon (60)

 A compass needle doesn't point to the geographical North Pole but to magnetic north.
 Did you know that it usually doesn't point to the magnetic North Pole either?

 First Quarter Moon

-The First Quarter Moon is a primary Moon phase when we can see exactly half of the Moon's surface illuminated.
-If it is the left or right half, depends on where you are on Earth.
+The 1st Quarter Moon is a primary Moon phase when we can see exactly half of the Moon's surface lit up.
+Which half depends on where you are on Earth.

 Total Solar Eclipse

 Total solar eclipses occur when the New Moon comes between the Sun and Earth and casts the darkest part of its shadow, the umbra, on Earth.

 The Waxing Gibbous Moon is an intermediate Moon phase that starts after the First Quarter Moon and lasts until the Full Moon.